MaksymCheremisin/MaksymCheremisin/README.md

 # 👋 Hi, I’m @MaksymCheremisin

 - 👀 I’m interested in Software Testing, playing guitar, reading books, and listening to music.
-- 🌱 I’m currently learning Software Manual Testing.
+- 🌱 I’m currently studying Software Testing Automation, Web Development and Python.
-- 💞️ I’m looking to collaborate on projects where I can implement and enhance my QA skills.
+- 💞️ I’m looking for a job where I can implement and enhance my technical skills.
 - 📫 How to reach me: https://www.linkedin.com/in/maksymcheremisin/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My guitar is older than my laptop, but both require regular "testing".
 I also love finding bugs, not only in code but also in recipes when I'm cooking dinner.